Alicia Fox: Sporadic appearances and departure (2021–2023)

+Independent circuit (2023–present)

+In May 2023, Crawford confirmed in an interview that she intended to make a return to pro-wrestling, denying retirement rumors.
+She made her first wrestling appearance outside of WWE at Booker T's promotion, Reality of Wrestling at the July 15 Summer of Champions show, using the ring name Vix Crow, confronting Promise Braxton who won a battle royal.

+Following a handful of appearances, including appearances as a referee, Crow made her wrestling return in 2024 at Starrcast's HER event in Ballarat, Australia on 12 April, defeating Mickie James with an Implant Buster, marking her first singles match since 2019.
+She continued to compete in the independent circuit through the summer of 2024 against the likes of Hyan and Seleziya Sparx.

+On 1 December, Crow defeated Jordynne Grace at Ladies Night Out 14 pay-per-view, that took place at Wrestlecade.

+Total Nonstop Action Wrestling (2025-present)

+Crawford made a one-night appearance as an audience member at TNA Unbreakable on April 17, 2025.
+She briefly got involved during the mixed tag team match between Joe Hendry, Masha Slamovich, Frankie Kazarian and Tessa Blanchard after distracting Slamovich.
+It was later announced that Crawford would make her TNA in-ring debut at Under Siege against Masha Slamovich for the TNA Knockouts World Championship, and would be performing under her real name.

 Other media

-In 2013, Fox made an appearance on the television series Cupcake Wars, as a guest judge along with Layla.
-The following year, Fox and The Miz presented an award at Cartoon Network's Hall of Game Awards.
+In 2013, Crawford (as Alicia Fox) made an appearance on the television series Cupcake Wars, as a guest judge along with Layla.
+The following year, she and The Miz presented an award at Cartoon Network's Hall of Game Awards.

-Fox made guest appearances for the reality television show Total Divas produced by WWE and E! during the first two seasons, which began airing in July 2013 and as a co-host with Renee Young on the post-show YouTube series, After Total Divas.
+She made guest appearances for the reality television show Total Divas produced by WWE and E! during the first two seasons, which began airing in July 2013 and as a co-host with Renee Young on the post-show YouTube series, After Total Divas.
 In October 2014, she joined the main cast of the program for the second half of the third season, which began airing in January 2015, and continued until 2017.

-Fox made her acting debut by guest starring in two episodes of Syfy series Dominion that aired in July 2015.
+Crawford made her acting debut by guest starring in two episodes of Syfy series Dominion that aired in July 2015.

-Fox has appeared in nine WWE video games.
+Crawford (as Alicia Fox) has appeared in nine WWE video games.
 She made her in-game debut in WWE SmackDown vs Raw 2011 and appears in WWE '12 (DLC), WWE 13, WWE 2K16, WWE 2K17,WWE 2K18, WWE 2K19, WWE 2K20 and WWE 2K Battlegrounds.

 In July 2017, it was revealed that Fox would feature in the debut line of WWE fashion dolls by toy brand Mattel.
 In October, WWE launched Alicia Fox apparel in the form of t-shirts on their website.